 When the economy goes sour, more and more people start reconsidering their spending and readjust their budgets.

-However, saving should be a priority regardless of the state of the economy.
-If we get into the habit of saving early on, we will live much more comfortably knowing that we still have control over our financial future.
+However, saving should be a priority for you regardless of the state of the economy.
+If you get into the habit of saving, up will live much more comfortably knowing that you still have control over your financial future.

 When it comes to your personal finances, the first thing you need to do is ensure you have adequate savings.